Treetrunk coffin: Belgium

 At the abbey of Munsterbilzen, Belgium, ten graves with massive treetrunk coffins were discovered in 2006.

+Denmark

+The Egtved Girl was buried in a treetrunk coffin near Egtved, Denmark in around 1370 BCE.

 Egypt

 The phenomenon was not restricted to regions where massive timber was abundant.
 In Egypt, the conservation of a 1st-century cypresswood coffin hollowed from a single log, from a burial at Touna El Gebel, has been described.

+Canary Islands

+In 1957, a log-coffin was found in El Maipés Necropolis, Agaete, northwest Gran Canaria.
+The coffin was made of a pine trunk, buried inside a tumulus and contained the human remains of an adult, dated 1016-1169 CE.

 Australia

 The hollow log coffin (also known as memorial poles, lorrkkon, ḻarrakitj, or ḏupun) has been used in burials of Yolngu and Bininj peoples of Arnhem Land in the Northern Territory of Australia for millennia.
 They vary in size: those made for a burial ceremony are large, while smaller logs may hold the bones of a person, to be kept by their family for some time.
 They can also represent the deceased person, with designs mirroring those painted on the body during the burial rites.
 Sometimes there is a small painted or carved hole near the top, provided to allow the deceased's soul to look out on the land.
 Traditionally, the log is that of the stringybark Eucalyptus tetrodonta which has been naturally hollowed out by termites.
 The poles are painted with elaborate and intricate designs, which relate to the deceased's clan, and are believed to help guide the soul to its home, where spirits and ancestors would then recognise it.

 In recent decades, the larrakitj have been created as artworks, and have been exhibited in many major Australian galleries.
-The National Gallery of Australia in Canberra holds an installation called the Aboriginal Memorial. originally created in 1988.
+The National Gallery of Australia in Canberra holds an installation called the Aboriginal Memorial, originally created in 1988.